oroinc/documentation/commerce/user_guide/getting_started/activities/calendars_overview.rst

 Task and Calendar Event Grids
 -----------------------------

-Along with the Calendar view, you can also view and process tasks and events from a number of :ref:`grid <doc-grids>`, as described below:
+Along with the Calendar view, you can also view and process tasks and events from a number of grid, as described below:

 .. csv-table::
   :header: "Grid Name", "Route", "Description", "Actions"
   :widths: 20, 30, 30, 30

-  "All Calendar Events","*Activities → Calendar Events*","Displays calendar events of all the users added in My Calendar item list, including those hidden.","You can create and delete events and get to their :ref:`Edit forms <user-guide-ui-components-create-pages>` and :ref:`View pages <user-guide-ui-components-view-pages>` ."
+  "All Calendar Events","*Activities → Calendar Events*","Displays calendar events of all the users added in My Calendar item list, including those hidden.","You can create and delete events and get to their edit and view pages."
-  "All Tasks","*Activities → Tasks*","Displays all the tasks in the system that the user is allowed to view", "You can create and delete tasks and get to their
+  "All Tasks","*Activities → Tasks*","Displays all the tasks in the system that the user is allowed to view", "You can create and delete tasks and get to their edit and view pages."
-  :ref:`Edit forms <user-guide-ui-components-create-pages>` and :ref:`View pages <user-guide-ui-components-view-pages>` ."
-  "My Tasks","User menu → My Tasks","Displays all the tasks assigned to the user","You can delete tasks and get to their :ref:`Edit forms <user-guide-ui-components-create-pages>` and :ref:`View pages <user-guide-ui-components-view-pages>`."
+  "My Tasks","User menu → My Tasks","Displays all the tasks assigned to the user","You can delete tasks and get to their edit and view pages."